OnChainSurvivor/OnChainSurvivor/README.md

 ## Blockchain Integration 🔗

 **Record Holding**: The blockchain will serve the challenges so players can have their records stored forever.
-**Smart Contracts**: For holding player challengers consensus over the daily state of the game.
+**Challenges**: For holding player challengers consensus over the daily state of the game.
-**Real time diffulty Setting**: -----------------
+**Real Time Difficulty Setting**: Depending on several  factors related to the blocklchain state!

 ## Development Roadmap 🛠️